gagolews/stringi/devel/sphinx/rapi/stri_sort.rst

 Description
 ~~~~~~~~~~~

-The function sorts a character vector according to the locale-dependent lexicographic order.
+This function sorts a character vector according to the locale-dependent lexicographic order.

 Usage
 ~~~~~